Getting Started with Users and Permissions

 If you have not already done so, refer to a data map of your organization’s operations.
 Reviewing this and inserting roles (not staff members) into the data map empowers you to understand who does what and when.

-This article discusses user types, how to add a user, how to configure the settings for those accounts, and more.
-To get started, create a document accessible to your Slate implementation team and anyone else in the jurisdiction who will have a say in deciding who should access Slate information and how they should access it.
+Create a document accessible to your Slate implementation team and anyone else in the jurisdiction who will have a say in deciding who should access Slate information and how they should access it.

 All users